-Note: The above Neighborhood Revitalization Strategy Areas (ARSAs) satisfy the HUD orderla regarding areas designated as NRSAs, The criteria include that the area must be comprised or at least 70 percent low/moderate persons or in the upper quarifie of the jurisdiction, is predominantly residential, and that all block groups that comprise the NSRA are contiguous.
+Note: The above Neighborhood Revitalization Strategy Areas (ARSAs) satisfy the HUD orlieria regarding areas designated as NRSAs, The orlieria include that the area must be comprised of at least 70 percent low/moderate persons or in the upper quartile of the jurisdiction, is predominantly residential, and that all block groups trat comprise the NSRA are contiguous.
 In order to rank the relative needs of these areas a distress index was developed using factors that are associated with socio-economic distress.
-These factors are included in order to rapture the magnitude of need in the area.
+These factors are indicated above, in addition to these qualitative measures of the intensity of distress, population was included in order to capture the magnitude of need in the area.